Marsilea-viz/marsilea/docs/source/tutorial/new_renderplan.rst

 here is a list of attributes that you can use to know which side that the :class:`RenderPlan <marsilea.plotter.base.RenderPlan>` is drawn.

-- :attr:`.side <marsilea.plotter.base.RenderPlan.side>`: Directly known the side
+- :attr:`.side <marsilea.plotter.base.RenderPlan.side>`: Get the current side of the RenderPlan
 - :attr:`.is_body <marsilea.plotter.base.RenderPlan.is_body>`: Top, Bottom or Main
 - :attr:`.is_flank <marsilea.plotter.base.RenderPlan.is_flank>`: Left or Right